Hepatitis is swelling and inflammation of the liver.

-Have symptoms from too much acetaminophen or other medicines.
+- Have symptoms from too much acetaminophen or other medicines.
 You may need to have your stomach pumped

-Have bloody or tarry stools
+- Have bloody or tarry stools

-Are confused or delirious
+- Are confused or delirious

-Call your provider if:
+Contact your provider if:

-You have any symptoms of hepatitis or believe that you have been exposed to hepatitis A, B, or C.
+- You have any symptoms of hepatitis or believe that you have been exposed to hepatitis A, B, or C.

-You cannot keep food down due to excessive vomiting.
+- You cannot keep food down due to excessive vomiting.
 You may need to receive nutrition through a vein (intravenously).

-You feel sick and have travelled to Asia, Africa, South America, or Central America.
+- You feel sick and have travelled to Asia, Africa, South America, or Central America.

 Talk to your provider about having a vaccine to prevent hepatitis A and hepatitis B.